ShaunCurtis/Blazor.Interactivity/Render-Contexts.md

 ## The Blazor Server Hub Context

 When the web page is returned by an HttpRequest, the browser loads the page and `blazor.web.js` is run.
 It establishes a *SignalR* session with the Blazor Hub running on the server.
 The *SignalR* session remains active thoughout the life of the SPA session.

 At this point, the Blazor Hub session loads `App`, traverses the component render tree and establishes the interactivity roots.
-In the App above, these are `HeadOutlet` and `Routes`.
-However, if you are using *Per Page/Component* interactivity this may be a single tree with `Home` as it's root.
+It builds a Render Tree for each one it finds.
+If there are none then there's no interactivity.
+In a *Global* configured app these are `HeadOutlet` and `Routes`.
+In a *Per Page/Component* configured application, this is likely to be the page.

-Once this is sorted, the Server Hub Context builds out the Render Tree, injects the services and runs a render on the tree.
+Once the interactivity root nodes are established, the Server Hub Context builds out the Render Tree, injects the services and runs a render on the tree.
 This builds the Renderer's version of the DOM.
 It runs a Diff against the statically rendered version and transmits the changes to the browser.
 The browser applies the changes and updates.

 Important Points:

 1. Interactivity is established at the highest node in the page's component tree.
 That interactivity is applied to all sub components.
-You can't change to something else.
+You can't switch interactivity down the tree.
 The render directive will either be ignored, or if you try and switch between Server and Web Assembly, throw an exception.

 ```text
  Cannot create a component of type 'Blazor.Auto.Client.Pages.Counter' because its render mode 'Microsoft.AspNetCore.Components.Web.InteractiveWebAssemblyRenderMode' is not supported by interactive server-side rendering.